Pythagorean Theorem Calculator

 Altitude to hypotenuse

-If all three sides of a right triangle are known, the altitude to hypotenuse, h, can be found as follows:
+When all three sides of a right triangle are known, the altitude to the hypotenuse (h) can be found using this formula:

 h = (a × b)/c